Change can be a dirty word for some people, the C word if you will! ;)

 Yours in Health,

 Ps.
-It would be totally remiss of me to not mention the flower essences I use to help me cope with change and even shift some energy to bring some change on when I know it's needed.
+It would be totally remiss of me to not mention the main flower essence blend I now use to help me cope with change and even shift some energy to bring some change on when I know it's needed....and that's our Evolve Blend which is a total game changer.